 Email: [email protected]

 Mesbah Motamed (Ph.D., Purdue University) is an economist at the Millennium Challenge Corporation.
 His work has focused on agricultural land use, risk management, trade and economic development.
 His previous work includes being a research economist at the U.S. Department of Agriculture and working on agricultural development projects in Central Asia and Latin America and as a trade analyst for the U.S. Department of Commerce.
 Mesbah teaches PSUS 6203: Research Methods: Geospatial and Econometric Analysis and PSUS 6214: Food and Cities.
 Email: [email protected]

-Scott Sklar runs a global renewable energy technology optimization firm, The Stella Group, Ltd., for the last 18 years.
-He also chairs or sits on the boards of several national clean energy organizations.
-He has written and co-authored a wide range of books and articles over his 40 year career, and has two buildings off-the-grid in Arlington, Virginia, which he has students tour for his classes.
-Scott teaches two PSUS courses: 6224, Sustainable Energy Production & Climate Issues, and a summer course PSUS 6235, Renewable Energy and Critical Infrastructure.
-Email: [email protected]; [email protected]
+Scott Sklar runs a global renewable energy technology optimization firm, The Stella Group, Ltd., for the last 22 years as well as sitting on the Boards of Directors of several national clean energy organizations.
+He has written and co-authored a wide range of books and articles over his 40-year career, and has two buildings off-the-grid in Arlington, Virginia, which he has students tour for his classes.
+He teaches PSUS 6224: Sustainable Energy for Cities and the Environment and PSUS 6227: Critical Infrastructure for Cities and Regions.
+Email: [email protected]